anto66r/adscribeTest/client/README.md

 There are four basic actions:
 - `create`: allows creation of resources at the route.
 - `delete`: allows deletion resources at the route.
-- `edit`: allows editing resources at the route.
+- `update`: allows editing resources at the route.
 - `view`: allows access to a listing of resources at the route.

 Possible routes are: